browc1513/sMDT_fpga_arndt/Readme.md

 The image above shows this saved waveform, with two simulation 'hits'.
 The first instance can be seen at 168ns, where a particle is detected by just one of the scintillators, and it can be observed that the counter does not update.
 The next instance of a 'hit' is at 244ns, where a particle is detected by both scintillators.
 In this case, the counter will increase by 1, and counter_idle0 will begin the count to 100ns (to account for the sporadic trailing signals received during the actual test).
 When testing the simulation, this was changed from 100 to 10 so the hits could be counted.
 This can be changed in line 131 of counter.vhd.

-## Listed below are the pieces of code that still need further attention and development

 ## Universal Asynchronous Receiver/Transmitter (UART)

 ![avatar](Plots/Rate.JPG)